On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: A universe in

 \begin{lem} For any $U$-small fibration $f$, the diagonal map $\Delta_f$ is a $U$-small fibration. \end{lem} \begin{proof} Since pullbacks are pointwise in $\GGpd$, one has $\underline{\Delta_f} = \Delta_{\underline{f}}$.
 It suffices to prove that $\Delta_{\underline{f}}$ is a $V_{\kappa}$-small fibration of groupoids, namely a discrete fibration with small fibers.
 A lifting problem for $\Delta_{\underline{f}}$ with respect to the generating acyclic cofibration $i$ is nothing but a pair of isomorphisms $(\varphi,\psi)$ in $E^2$ such that $f(\varphi) = f(\psi)$ and $\text{dom}(\varphi) = \text{dom}(\psi)$.
 Since $\underline{f}$ is a discrete fibration, one has $\varphi = \psi$.
 So, $\Delta_{\underline{f}}$ is a discrete fibration and its fibers are obviously small because any fiber is either empty or a singleton. \end{proof}

 \begin{thm} The morphism $p\colon\widetilde{U}\rightarrow U$ is a universe in the type-theoretic fibration category $\GGpd$. \end{thm} \begin{proof} The lemmas \ref{lem:u1} and \ref{lem:u2} take care of \ref{item:u1} and \ref{item:u2} respectively.
 According to \cite[Remark 6.13]{shulman:invdia}, \ref{item:u3} is equivalent (under \ref{item:u1}) to the fact that any small fibration has a small path fibration.
-But by \ref{lem:diagonalmap} any small fibration $f$ has indeed a small path fibration. \end{proof}
+But, by \ref{lem:diagonalmap} any small fibration $f$ has indeed a small path fibration. \end{proof}

 Now to go further, we need to recall what it means for a universe in a type-theoretic fibration category to be \emph{univalent} (see also \cite[section 7]{shulman:invdia}).
 Let $\mathsf{Type}$ be a universe in the type theory under consideration.
 Given two \emph{small} types, \textit{i.e.} two elements of $\mathsf{Type}$, there is the type of weak equivalences between them.
 In a type-theoretic fibration category with a universe, this dependent type is represented by a fibration $E \fib U\times U$.
 Moreover, there is a natural map $U \rightarrow E$ that sends a type to its identity equivalence.
-By \ref{item:cat5} one can factor the diagonal map $\de\colon U \rightarrow U\times U$ as an acyclic cofibration followed by a fibration in the following commutative diagram, .
-The universe $p\colon \widetilde{U} \fib U$ is univalent if the map $U \rightarrow E$ is a right homotopy equivalence, or equivalently (by the \emph{2-out-of-3} property and the fact that $U$ is fibrant like any object of a type-theoretic fibration category) if the dashed map is a right homotopy equivalence.
+By \ref{item:cat5} one can factor the diagonal map $\de\colon U \rightarrow U\times U$ as an acyclic cofibration followed by a fibration in the following commutative diagram

+The universe $p\colon \widetilde{U} \fib U$ is univalent if the map $U \rightarrow E$ over $U\times U$ is a right homotopy equivalence, or equivalently (by the \emph{2-out-of-3} property and the fact that $U$ is fibrant like any object of a type-theoretic fibration category) if the dashed map is a right homotopy equivalence.

+\begin{rmk} Since in general there is no class of cofibrations in a type-theoretic fibration category, only a class of acyclic cofibrations, the definitions of right homotopies and right homotopy equivalences in this context involve only the so-called very good path objects. \end{rmk}